Great Middle Eastern restaurants in Montréal

 Falafel Yoni

-These are some of the best falafel sandwiches in Montréal.
+The menu at Falafel Yoni is short and sweet.
+They make a couple of things only but they make them extremely well.
 The crispy, flavourful falafel balls are cooked à la minute, placed inside a soft pita bread and topped with loads of fresh salads.
 I also love their sabish sandwich with fried eggplants, hard-boiled eggs, salad and tahini sauce.

 Lahmajoune Villeray

-After a devastating fire destroyed Chez Apo, one of its long-time bakers rebuilt it and is continuing the tradition with the help of his family.
+After a devastating fire destroyed Chez Apo, one of its long-time bakers rebuilt it and is continuing the tradition with the help of his family under a new identity: Lahmajoune Villeray.
 Here you’ll find the famous lahmajoune (a paper-thin flat bread with a meat and tomato spread) as well as several other Lebanese, Armenian and Syrian specialties.
+Part of the charm is getting to visit with the entire family: the mom cooking, the dad baking and the young adult kids welcoming visitors with a big smile.

 Mayssam Samaha